 Step 1: Define Your Target Market Segments

-Enterprise Segment (500+ employees):
+Enterprise (500+ employees):

-- Complex reporting requirements
+- Complex multi-stakeholder reporting

-- Supply chain sustainability
+- Supply chain sustainability at scale

-- Global compliance needs
+- Global compliance programs

-Mid-Market (50-500 employees):
+Mid-market (50-500 employees):

 - First-time certification seekers